 Associate Degree-Seeking Students

 The majority of students enrolled in associate degree programs attended a public two-year institution (89.9 percent), followed by for-profit (7.2 percent), private nonprofit four-year (1.6 percent), and public four-year (1.3 percent) institutions.
-Black students were more than twice as likely as other groups to attend for-profit institutions.
+Black or African American students were more than twice as likely as other groups to attend for-profit institutions.

 U.S. Department of Education, National Postsecondary Student Aid Study, 2016